rkillickdev/plan-it-go/README.md

 #### **Returning Users**

 If a logged in user has already provided a screen name, but as yet have not created any trips, they are encouraged to get started and click the + button 'Create A Trip'.
-There is also the option to seek some inspiration, which lets the user browse trips planned by fellow site users.
+There is also the option to seek some inspiration, which lets the user browse destinations and places.

 ![PlanIt-Go trip list with no trips action call](docs/features/pp4-features-trip-list-no-trips-action-call.png)
 ![PlanIt-Go trip list with no trips inpiration offered](docs/features/pp4-features-trip-list-no-trips-inspiration.png)